Learning to Rank under Multinomial Logit Choice: Introduction

 Recent works (e.g. \cite{KvetonEtAl2015a}, \cite{LagreeEtAl2016}) have considered various formulations of LTR, distinguished by the assumptions on the click model, assumed to govern how users decide to click on items.
 A majority of previous works utilise a \emph{factored} click model, which assumes, in particular, that the user will click on any displayed item satisfying two conditions: 1) that the user finds the item \emph{attractive}, and 2) the user \emph{examines} the item.
 The various factored models are differentiated by their specification of the probability of attraction and examination events given particular orderings of content.

 Factored models represent the user's choice as a series of binary decisions to click or not click on each examined item.
 They fail to capture settings where the user's decisions are made among more than two alternatives, for instance choosing between several items considered simultaneously.
 In this work, we consider LTR under a click model which captures the phenomenon of a user making a \emph{single} decision among \emph{several} alternatives including the option to not click at all.
-Our click model is based on the \emph{multinomial logit} (MNL) model of user choice \citep{Luce1959,Plackett1975}.
+Our click model is based on the \emph{multinomial logit} (MNL) model of discrete user choice \citep{Luce1959,Plackett1975}.
 We augment the classical MNL model with position effects to capture the relative prominence of different display positions, which may be pre-specified or learned online.
+The classic model is a special case of ours.

 Our model may be more suitable in a variety of settings.
-For instance, where all items are visible on a screen simultaneously, and are not considered sequentially, or where items are laid out on a grid or more complex display and it is not possible, a priori, to specify a rank order of positions in terms of prominence.
-This phenomenon has been noticed at a partner company, where the final slot on a homepage has higher click rates than mid-page slots.
+For instance, where all items are visible to a user simultaneously or are laid out on a grid such that it is not possible, a priori, to specify a rank order of positions in terms of prominence, or assume that users consider items sequentially.
+Several studies in the information retrieval and recommender systems literatures highlight the complexity of position effects in grid displays \citep{xie2017investigating,xie2019grid,guo2020debiasing}, and the issues with assuming items are considered independently by default \citep{oosterhuis2019optimizing,ccapan2022dirichlet,hazrati2022recommender}.